boikot-xyz/boikot/backend/README.md

-# scripts
+# backend

-these are some information gathering scripts that can be used to collect company ethics data.
-There are also some other utility scripts for other purposes
+these are some information gathering utilities that can be used to collect company ethics data.

 - `search.js` - exports functions that can be used to search the web
 - `wiki.js` - exports functions that can be used to get information from a company's wikipedia page